Red Carnation revolutionary flower

 Red Carnation revolutionary flower.

-Indeed, this flower became a kind of symbol, relay race, we received from our fathers and grandfathers.
+Indeed, this flower became a kind of symbol, relay race, that we have received from our fathers and grandfathers.
 In many cities of the Soviet Union youth clubs get fanned with the revolutionary romanticism of the name – red carnation.